bingomanatee/freactal-connect/README.md

 ### Can I use Freactal 3 with pre-16.x React?

 Freactal 3 relies on 16.3 Contexts.
-We will provide a 14.x flavor of freactal-connect soon that will accept legacy Context support.
+We will provide a ...14.x friendly option soon that will accept legacy Context support.

 ### Can I use Freactal 3 with "not React"?